Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 A New York Times Book Review Editor’s Choice

-Just outside a hotel in Bordeaux, Philippe chances upon a young man who bears a striking resemblance to his first love.
-What follows is a look back at the relationship he’s never forgotten, a hidden affair with a gorgeous boy named Thomas during their last year of high school.
-Without ever acknowledging they know each other in the halls, they steal time to meet in secret, carrying on a passionate, world-altering affair.
+In this “sexy, pure, and radiant story” (Out), Philippe chances upon a young man outside a hotel in Bordeaux who bears a striking resemblance to his first love.
+What follows is a look back at the relationship he’s never forgotten, a hidden affair with a boy named Thomas during their last year of high school.
+Thomas is the son of a farmer; Philippe the son of a school principal.
+At school, they don’t acknowledge each other.
+But they steal time to meet in secret, carrying on a passionate, world-altering affair.

 Reading Group Guide